Accounting and tax if you accept Bitcoin in your business

 Zusätzlich kann über Details zu jeder Transaktion auf eine Detailansicht gewechselt werden.

-The detailed view shows, among other things, how much Bitcoin the customer has sent, on the basis of which conversion rate the conversion was made and which amount (in Euro) the customer has paid.
+The detailed view shows, among other things, how much Bitcoin the customer has sent, the exchange rate used for the conversion and the amount (in euros) paid by the customer.

-Ask your tax advisor or accountant if this detail view can be used as an accounting document.
+Ask your tax advisor or accountant whether this detailed view can be used as a document for accounting purposes.

 Accepting Bitcoin as a means of payment is unobjectionable for legal reasons.
 If in doubt, you should clarify with your tax advisor how Bitcoin is recorded in accounting and in the tax return.
 Here it depends on the individual situation of the dealer, as well as to the legal framework of the respective country.